Apply for disability grants and scholarships

 Individual Grants - to help you or your family's independence, or quality of life

-You could apply for a grant from one of the funds the Blind Foundation manages.
+You could apply for a grant from one of the funds Blind Low Vision NZ manages.

 There are specific funds for: